On this page

 The startup visa scheme makes it possible for ambitious entrepreneurs from outside the EU, EEA or Switzerland to apply for a temporary residence permit for the Netherlands.
 This is referred to as a start-up visa.
 The start-up visa scheme allows entrepreneurs for a maximum of one year to get an innovative new business off the ground.
 It is mandatory to receive guidance from an experienced facilitator.
 This support helps you to grow from a startup into a fully fledged business.
 It is a win-win situation for the entrepreneur and Dutch society at large: you have a successful business, and the Dutch economy benefits.

 How do I apply?

-You or your facilitator can submit your application for a startup visa to the Immigration and Naturalization Service (Immigratie- en Naturalisatiedienst, IND), using the application form form on their website.
+Your facilitator can submit your application for a startup visa to the Immigration and Naturalization Service (Immigratie- en Naturalisatiedienst, IND), using the appropriate application form on their website.
 Doing so involves providing information about yourself, your business plan and your proposed method of operation.